 Located in the Potomac Highlands of eastern West Virginia, we have a small, select flock of registered natural colored and white Coopworth sheep, and Coopworth/Bluefaced Leicester crosses.

-We have been raising sheep for over 25 years.
+We have been raising sheep for 35 years.
 After trying several breeds, we discovered Coopworths.
-We found the Coopworths to be quiet, excellent mothers, earlier maturing, more fertile and hardier than some of the other breeds we had raised.
+We found the Coopworths to be calm, excellent mothers, earlier maturing, more fertile and hardier than some of the other breeds we had raised.

 If you are interested in easy-care, efficient, productive sheep, please consider Deer Run Coopworths!

 Click here for a Map of Deer Run, WV US

 The Coopworth Breed